- ICH GCP

 Time Frame: 6 Months

-The rate of change in medical management with beta-blockers, diuretics and sacubitril/Valsartan (defined as initiation, termination, switch, or dosing adjustment) in the intervention group compared to usual care
+The rate of change as measured in the number of medications modified during medical management with beta-blockers, diuretics and sacubitril/Valsartan (defined as initiation, termination, switch, or dosing adjustment) in the intervention group compared to usual care will serve as the primary outcome.

 6 Months